 How Do They Work?

 All filters work to clean the aquarium environment by moving water through whatever is inside of them.
-While there are three main types of filtration methods, according to Aquaria Passion, sponge filters use something called mechanical filtration.
+While there are three main types of filtration methods, sponge filters use something called mechanical filtration.
 This means that the sponge physically catches contaminants passing through the water instead of using chemicals like activated charcoal to neutralize odors or harmful chemicals.

 Sponge filters are placed right over a water pump’s intake.
 Even though this makes the installation process relatively simple, even the most basic sponge filters aren’t just a sponge.
-Most filters come with four distinct elements.
-Fishlab outlines these parts as:
+Most filters come with four distinct elements, these parts as:

 - The sponge